How to get COR?

-Large employer – contact a BCMEA Certified External Auditor to complete and submit the BCMEA COR audit tool to the BCMEA for certification.
+Large employer – contact a BCMEA Certified External Auditor to complete and submit the BCMEA COR audit to the BCMEA for quality assurance review and certification.

-Small employer – the Internal Certified SECOR Auditor uses the BCMEA SECOR audit tool to complete and submit the audit to the BCMEA for quality assurance review and certification.
+Small employer – the Certified SECOR Auditor is to complete and submit a BCMEA SECOR audit to the BCMEA for quality assurance review and certification.